 - 1 cup Vodka (unflavored, your favorite brand name)

-The vanilla will be ready to use in 30 days.
+- The vanilla will be ready to use in 30 days.
 Feel free to add more vanilla beans over time to keep the strength of the extract up.
-Take some of the spent beans, open then up with a sharp knife and place them in some brown or white sugar to flavor the sugar.
+Take some of the spent beans, and place them in some brown or white sugar to flavor the sugar.